 From January 2009 to May 2009 he was acting as the President of The Economic and Financial Affairs Council.

 In June 2009, Miroslav Kalousek together with Karel Schwarzenberg founded the new political party TOP 09.
 During the first National Assembly of TOP 09 Miroslav Kalousek was elected the First Vice-President of the Party.
 During the second and third National Assembly of TOP 09 he was reelected as the First Vice-President of the Party.

 After parliamentary elections in 2010 he was successfully elected a Member of Parliament for TOP 09, and he served as Minister of Finance for three years.
-In 2013 he was reelected a Member of Parliament.
-Since then he leads the biggest opposition party in the Chamber of Deputies as the Chairman of TOP 09 group in the Parliament.
+In 2013 he was reelected as the Member of Parliament.
+Since then he leads the biggest opposition party in the Chamber of Deputies.

 In the ranking of EU finance ministers, according to the Financial Times in 2012, Miroslav Kalousek won first place in terms of credibility and trustworthiness.